rishavchanda/Trackify/README.md

 ## Technologies Used

 - Front-End: ReactJS, HTML, CSS, JavaScript
 - Back-End: Node.js, Express.js
 - Database: MongoDB

 ## Contributing

-We welcome contributions from the community to enhance Taskify.
+We welcome contributions from the community to enhance Trackify.
 Feel free to submit bug reports, feature requests, or pull requests through the GitHub repository.

 ## License